Do I need any specific qualifications or experience to apply?

 - After reviewing your application, a trainer will schedule a 45–60-minute interview.
 This will take place Online or on the Montreal campus.
 Remember the interview is NOT a test but you should prepare your knowledge about the course, language, and your skills for teaching.
 See here for more advice on the interview.

 - After a successful interview, your information will be registered.
 Then an invoice will be sent to you by email, followed by a Letter of Acceptance.

 There are many reasons to take CELTA with ILSC, including:

-- We provide access to up-to-date resources and reference material needed to successfully plan lessons and complete written assignments.
+- Access to up-to-date resources and reference material needed.

-- There are job opportunities with the ILSC institution on any of their campuses worldwide.
+- Job opportunities with the ILSC education group institution on any of their campuses worldwide.